kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p><a href="https://www.hackerrank.com/">HackerRank</a> is free and is probably the closet representation of what an algo test looks like.
 Lots of the tests I took were on HackerRank.</p>

 <p><a href="https://leetcode.com/">LeetCode</a> has free content but also has a premium subscription of USD$35 a month.
-I bought a premium subscription at the suggestion of a Google developer and suggest it as well: you'll see lots of sample questions close to what you'll see on the tests.</p>
+I bought the premium subscription at the suggestion of a Google developer and suggest it as well: you'll see lots of sample questions close to what you'll see on the tests.</p>

 <p>Many suggest <a href="https://www.crackingthecodinginterview.com/">the "Cracking the Coding Interview" book</a> but it's a big read.
 However, its chapter on <a href="https://www.freecodecamp.org/news/big-o-notation-why-it-matters-and-why-it-doesnt-1674cfa8a23c/">Big O notation</a> is excellent.</p>
 </li>